agavrel/42_CheatSheet/README.md

 > *“Nevertheless, C retains the basic philosophy that programmers know what they are doing; it only requires that they state their intentions explicitly.”* ― Brian W. Kernighan, The C Programming Language

 Most of the entrance exam and early cursus is done in C language.

----
-## What you will learn

-> "When you say 'I wrote a program that crashed Windows,' people just stare at you blankly and say 'Hey, I got those with the system, for free.'" ― Linus Torvalds

 C is indeed one of the best language to understand the basis of programming: Conditions {if, elseif, else}, loops {while, do while, for}, pointers and memory allocation.
 C will hence act as an educational tool to develop your skill.

 Later on you can specialize in other languages: Python will suit data scientists and devops, javascript for frontend developers and C# for those looking for a career in finance.

 ---
+## What you will learn

+> "When you say 'I wrote a program that crashed Windows,' people just stare at you blankly and say 'Hey, I got those with the system, for free.'" ― Linus Torvalds

+In Short: You will create magic and learn to do what Muggles were only able to do accidentally.

+---
 ## For Candidates: About the "Piscine"
-The piscine is the entrance exam that consists of 4 weeks fully dedicated at solving exercises and submitting group and solo projects.
+The piscine is the entrance exam that consists of **4 weeks fully dedicated at coding**, solving exercises and submitting group and solo projects.

 Although the school advise you to "come as you are", and this is what I did, it does certainly help to prepare beforehand.

+---
-### Guidelines to succeed
+### 0x00 Guidelines to succeed

 **It does not matter if you fail a project, an exam or a day as long as you keep striving**.
 Someone who has never been interested before in Computer Science would never be able to complete everything in time, yet he will not prevent from being successful.